JDeeth/build-a-flask-api/step09/README.rst

 you the next error ("image_url required"), and so on.
 There was no way to know how many problems you actually had!
-By contrast, the ``puppy_schema.load()`` function automatically does data validation, and if the validation fails, it will return *all* the errors at once in that ``errors`` dictionary, rather than just returning the first one.
+By contrast, the ``puppy_schema.load()`` function automatically does data validation, and if the validation fails, it will return *all* the errors at once in that ``ValidationError`` exception, rather than just returning the first one.
 This means that you'll get much more informative and useful error messages.
 Give it a try!

 .. code-block:: bash